esp8266/Arduino/doc/faq/a01-espcomm_sync-failed.md

 Nodemcu reset method is named after [NodeMCU](https://github.com/nodemcu/nodemcu-devkit) board where it has been introduced for the first time.
 It overcomes limitations with handling of RTS and DTR lines discussed for [ck](#ck) reset method above.

-Sample circuit to measure wave-form is shown below.
+Sample circuit to measure wave-form is shown below ([get fzz source](pictures/a01-circuit-nodemcu-reset.fzz)).

 ![Sample circuit to check nodemcu reset method](pictures/a01-circuit-nodemcu-reset.png)